KehindeOmo/KehindeOmo/header.md

 I think that Moana is a really good movie
 I did not used to like bottle water
 My style is versatile

+### A little extra more about me
+I actually do not like english class, or anything boring